 The legal landscape governing Blockchain technology is evolving constantly.
-As of July 2019, state legislation granting legal validity to Blockchain-based distribution (and in some cases, smart contracts) has been passed in multiple state jurisdictions.
-A compendium of state law is beyond the scope of this writing; however, the state law focus during 2018-2019 is the passage of laws addressing the application of state money-transmitter laws to virtual currencies, treatment of digital assets under state securities laws, and the recognition of Blockchain records under corporate laws.
-Some noteworthy mentions include, without limitation, the passage of a state regulatory sandbox for FinTech businesses in Arizona, and Delaware's corporate laws recognizing Blockchain corporate records, with bills and resolutions related to Blockchain pending in Illinois (pending Blockchain Technology Act provides for permitted uses of Blockchain technology and limitations on local government to restrict the technology), and California (pending bill authorizes a county, until Jan.
-1, 2022, to issue certified copies of marriage records by means of Blockchain technology, as defined, and would exempt those records from the required physical properties and features in the provisions of current law), and elsewhere as this list is changing monthly.
-Globally, financial regulators are, on a weekly basis, issuing penalties, official permissions, regulations, and other missives related to cryptocurrency transactions.
-Nearly all state jurisdictions have now addressed the growing digital economy in some respect, including at the least legislation establishing task forces and initiatives to study the respective jurisdictions needs for the growing digital economy balanced with consumer protections.
+As of September 2020, state legislation granting legal validity to Blockchain-based distribution (and in some cases, smart contracts) has been passed in multiple state jurisdictions.
+A compendium of state law is beyond the scope of this writing; however, the state law focus during 2019-2020 is the passage of laws addressing the application of state money transmitter laws to virtual currencies, treatment of digital assets under state securities laws, and the recognition of Blockchain records under corporate laws.
+Some noteworthy mentions include, without limitation:

+- The passage of a state regulatory sandbox for FinTech businesses in Arizona and Utah (and introduction of a similar bill in Florida to create a Financial Technology Sandbox) - Delaware's corporate laws recognizing Blockchain corporate records - Bills and resolutions related to Blockchain pending in Illinois (Blockchain Technology Act, which provides for permitted uses of Blockchain technology and limitations on local government to restrict the technology), California (the pending bill authorizes a county, until Jan.
+1, 2022, to issue certified copies of marriage records by means of Blockchain technology and would exempt those records from the required physical properties and features in the provisions of current law), and elsewhere as this list is changing monthly